 What Is Gross Income?

-Gross income is not gross pay but a wider definition.
+An employee’s gross income is not their gross pay but a wider definition.
 It is the total income an employee earns before taxes and other deductions taken out.
 Individual workers’ total gross income includes not just wages, salaries, and bonuses but also other revenues like rental income, tax refunds, and dividends from stock and bonds.
 For a company, gross income is the total amount a business earns before any deductions are made.
 Understanding that gross income and gross pay are not the same is essential in economics and finance.

 Using an hours tracker app like Traqq is a powerful method to precisely record your employees hours worked.
 This will help you calculate total gross income providing transparent salary budget planning.